hamishdickson/jobs5/README.md

 A very light webapp for jobs3 and jira.

+Note: this is being rewritten at the moment.
+Development is in angularjs, Master is all done in the DOM

 ## Differences between jobs5 and jobs4

 This is a simple webapp, not designed to do everything that jobs4 does.
 Mark has put a lot of work into jobs4 and it is a much more complete application.